A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 When can I enroll in a new plan if my carrier is exiting the market?

-Regardless of whether the carrier exits the market at year-end or mid-year, you need to enroll in a new plan before your old plan ends in order to have uninterrupted coverage.
-If you enroll during the 60 days after your plan ends, you’ll have a gap in coverage, as the new plan will not have a retroactive effective date.
+Regardless of whether the carrier exits the market at year-end or mid-year, you need to enroll in a new plan before your old plan ends, to have uninterrupted coverage.
+If you enroll during the 60 days after your plan ends, you'll have a gap in coverage, as the new plan will not have a retroactive effective date.

 Will I still receive a premium subsidy if my carrier exits the market?

-If you choose a new plan through the Marketplace, you will be required to prove your eligibility for a subsidy.
-You should remain eligible if none of your circumstances have changed (income, dependents, employment benefits, etc).
-However, the amount you pay each month will likely change, depending on the cost of the new plan you select.
+If you choose a new plan through the Marketplace, you may be required to prove your ongoing eligibility for a subsidy during the process of updating your enrollment application.
+You should remain eligible for a subsidy if none of your circumstances have changed (income, dependents, employment benefits, etc.) However, the amount you pay each month will likely change, depending on the cost of the new plan you select.

 And if the new plan is taking effect on January 1, the amount of your subsidy will also change if the price of the benchmark plan in your area has changed for the new year.
 Here's how the premium subsidy math works, and here's a subsidy calculator you can use.